kingston-hackSpace/Interactive_Graphics/README.md

 # Interactive_Graphics

-Recommended platforms for screen-based interactive graphics that can communicate with physical computing systems such as sensors, microcontrollers and cameras.
+See below a list of recommended platforms for screen-based interactive graphics that can communicate with physical computing systems such as sensors, microcontrollers and cameras.

 All platforms listed are either **open source** or offer **free versions suitable for learning and prototyping**.